N.Y. mortgage lender settles U.S. civil fraud lawsuit

-NEW YORK (Reuters) - A New York mortgage company has agreed to a $36 million judgment and its former president will pay $300,000 to resolve civil claims that they defrauded the federal government into insuring poor quality home loans, costing taxpayers millions of dollars.
+NEW YORK, Dec 31 (Reuters) - A New York mortgage company has agreed to a $36 million judgment and its former president will pay $300,000 to resolve civil claims that they defrauded the federal government into insuring poor quality home loans, costing taxpayers millions of dollars.

 U.S. Attorney Preet Bharara in Manhattan on Wednesday announced the settlement of claims against Golden First Mortgage Corp, of Great Neck, New York, and David Movtady, its president.

-Movtady also accepted a permanent ban on doing business with the government.
+Movtady also accepted a permanent ban from doing business with the government.
 It was not immediately clear how the $36 million might be collected.

 The defendants admitted to and accepted responsibility for failing to ensure that loans they submitted to the Federal Housing Administration’s Direct Endorsement Lender Program qualified for insurance.